artykr/ubersicht-widgets/ga.widget/README.md

 propertyID = 'UA-xxxxxxxx-x' # Analytics web property ID
 ```

 Update these values in *analytics.rb* script.
-You would also like to update resource name in *ga.coffee* for convenience:
+You might also like to update resource name in *ga.coffee* for convenience:

 ```
 render: (output) -> """